madkne/strong-form-builder/docs/concepts/form_base.md

 ### `onInit` method

-`onInit` method is a method that automatically calls on startup of form by **StrongFB**. (call after layout complete)
+`onInit` is a method that automatically calls on startup of form by **StrongFB**. (call before layout initial)

-so you can do your initial stuff on it. like call api or fill fields.
+so you can do your initial stuff on it. like call api.

+### `onLoaded` method

+`onLoaded` is a method that automatically calls after layout load completed.

+so you can update your field properties on it.

 ### `findWidgetByName` method